demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 | lifetime_in_hours | The lifetime of the key in hours. | Required |
 | reminder_in_hours | The time to be notified of the key's expiration in hours. | Required |

+#### Limitations

+Running this command invalidates the current API key and requires obtaining a new one.
+Subsequent commands would return an "Invalid Credentials" error until the API key is updated in the configuration of the integration instance.
+Refer to the [documentation on how to get an API key](https://docs.paloaltonetworks.com/pan-os/11-0/pan-os-panorama-api/get-started-with-the-pan-os-xml-api/get-your-api-key).

 #### Command example
 ```!pan-os-create-master-key master_key="MyFakeMasterKey1" lifetime_in_hours=2160 reminder_in_hours=1992```